eR-Biostat/Courses/Introductory Courses/README.md

 ## Making R based education materials assessable for all

 ## Introductory courses
 This group of courses are developed at an introductory level.
 Only basic level knowledge of statistics is required.
-The courses **DO NOT** aim to teach the student new topics in statistics but to train the student to use R in data analysis.
+The courses **DO NOT** aim to teach the student new topics in statistics but to train the students to use R in data analysis.

 ## Available courses in this group:
 * Introduction to R (https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20R).